Anti ForgeryToken in ASP.NET MVC

 $.postAntiForgery().$.post(url, data, callback);

-• An HTTP POST request can be sent from an iframe, while the token is in the parent window or top window;
+, while the token is in the parent window or top window; - An HTTP

 data = $.appendAntiForgeryToken(data, $.getAntiForgeryToken